yahavx/mindreader/README.md

 * [`cli`](/mindreader/cli/README.md) :memo: - a CLI that consumes the API.
 * [`gui`](/mindreader/gui/README.md) :computer: - allows to visualize the data comfortably.

-Click on your desired packaged to be forwarded to the matching readme, which supply a simple yet more extensive description, and also usage examples of the basic functionality.
+Click on your desired package to be forwarded to the matching readme, which supply a simple yet more extensive description, and also usage examples of the basic functionality.

 For a more detailed explanation, as well as necessary information to manage the code, check the